 CSX Recognized as a Top 10 Company in the S&P 500 on both the Carbon Disclosure Leadership Index and the Carbon Performance Leadership Index

-CSX’s score is based on its responses to CDP’s questionnaire, which focused on greenhouse gas emissions, emissions reduction targets, and risks and opportunities associated with climate change.
-The CPLI recognizes 48 Global 500 companies that have made a commitment to good corporate governance with respect to climate change disclosure practices.
+CSX’s score was based on the company’s responses to CDP’s questionnaire, which focuses on greenhouse gas emissions, emissions reduction targets and the risks and opportunities associated with climate change.
+The CDP represents 655 institutional investors with $78 trillion in assets.

 The John H. Chafee Environmental Award, presented by the Association of American Railroads, recognizes an individual railroad employee who has demonstrated outstanding environmental performance in the area of environmental awareness and responsibility.
 In the past few years, the following CSX employees have been awarded the John H. Chafee Environmental Award for their achievements: